PSLmodels/Tax-Calculator/taxcalc/validation/CSV_INPUT_VARS.md

-The following input file contains only 24 of the input variables listed above (all others are assumed to have a value of zero) and contains only the variable-name header row and three filing unit rows.
+The following input file contains only 24 of the input variables listed above (all others are assumed to have a value of zero) and contains only the variable-name header row and three filing-unit rows.

 ```
 e00200p,XTOT,e00200s,e00650,e01700,e18500,EIC,RECID,p22250,e00300,e00200,age_head,f2441,age_spouse,n24,p23250,e00600,e18400,FLPDYR,e02400,e02300,MARS,e32800,e19200